mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 ### Slow web app

 The Homerun web app is very slow.
-Most pages take 2-5 seconds to load on my modern desktop with 800 Mbps download speeds.
-Some pages take as long as 10 seconds to load.
+I have a modern desktop with fiber internet, but most Homerun pages take 2-5 seconds to load.
+Some take as long as 10 seconds.

 ## Improvements for my next hire